ZoI19/test/README.md

 2. Create a new branch

-2. Add your file to the new branch
+2. Add your markdown file to the new branch

 3. Create a Pull Request with ddocs as a reviewer